Company Logo - Home Link

 The King’s Guard soldiers actually work in shifts of 2 hours each, which means new guards begin their shift every 2 hours.

-When we talk about The Changing of the Guard, we are referring to the handover of guarding responsibilities of the entire group (who have been sharing the 2-hour shifts between them) to a new group of soldiers, who will then take it in turn to work their own 2-hour shifts.
+When I talk about The Changing of the Guard, I am referring to the handover of guarding responsibilities of the entire group (who have been sharing the 2-hour shifts between them) to a new group of soldiers, who will then take it in turn to work their own 2-hour shifts.

 It is the changing of each larger group that is referred to when discussing the Changing of the Guard and it is only during this change that guests will see the marching band, parade, etc.